Featured Online Class on Short Forms

 There are many venues for publishing fictional stories written in under 1,000 words.
 Many them are biographical or take off from an incident or perception that is true.
 We’ll become acquainted with many inspiring flash fiction stories and practice one.

 Assignment: The instructor will offer exercises to choose from in writing a sudden fiction story.
-She will respond to everyone’s posted writing with suggestions for revision.
+She will respond to everyone’s posted writing with suggestions for future after class finishes revision.

 Week Six: A Short Study of Writing in the Smallest of Fragments toward an Accumulation

 Writers keep notebooks of observations, over heard conversations, and inner perceptions and epiphanies.
 We’ll examine some of the published writing of this sort.

 Assignment: The instructor will offer exercises to help you keep this kind of notebook and in her responses to what you post, she’ll propose ways this writing might come together to become a short piece with depth.

 Materials needed: The instructor will post each of the 6 weeks’ lessons with exercises and models at the opening of each week so students can work on generating that writing on their own time, at their own speed during the week.
 She will respond to posted work within 24 - 48 hours so the writer can get started on revising.
 Revisions can be posted at any time during our six weeks together.